mailgun/gubernator/README.md

 * If `Duration = 0` (Minutes) then the rate limit will reset to `Current = 0` at the end of the minute the rate limit was created.
 * If `Duration = 4` (Months) then the rate limit will reset to `Current = 0` at the end of the month the rate limit was created.

+## Gubernator as a library
+If you are using golang, you can use Gubernator as a library.
+This is useful if you wish to implement a rate limit service with your own company specific model on top.
+We do this internally here at mailgun with a service we creatively called `ratelimits` which keeps track of the limits imposed on a per account basis.
+In this way you can utilize the power and speed of Gubernator but still layer business logic and integrate domain specific problems into your rate limiting service.

+When you use the library, your service becomes a full member of the cluster participating in the same consistent hashing and caching as a stand alone Gubernator server would.
+All you need to do is provide the GRPC server instance and tell Gubernator where the peers in your cluster are located.
+The `cmd/gubernator/main.go` is a great example of how to use Gubernator as a library.

+### Optional Disk Persistence
+While the Gubernator server currently doesn't directly support disk persistence, the Gubernator library does provide interfaces through which library users can implement persistence.
+The Gubernator library has two interfaces available for disk persistence.
+Depending on the use case an implementor can implement the [Loader](/store.go) interface and only support persistence of rate limits at startup and shutdown, or users can implement the [Store](/store.go) interface and Gubernator will continuously call `OnChange()` and `Get()` to keep the in memory cache and persistent store up to date with the latest rate limit data.
+Both interfaces *can* be implemented simultaneously to ensure data is always saved to persistent storage.

+For those who choose to implement the `Store` interface, it is not required to store ALL the rate limits received via `OnChange()`.
+For instance; If you wish to support rate limit durations longer than a minute, day or month, calls to `OnChange()` can check the duration of a rate limit and decide to only persist those rate limits that have durations over a self determined limit.

 ### API
 All methods are accessed via GRPC but are also exposed via HTTP using the [GRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway)